chrlngrc/Unit-3/README.md

 The reposity contains _ python notebooks (explain each notebook) that cover basic topics with coding with Python3, and beginner modules on using the Pandas package for data analysis.

-These materials have been adapted from the lessons created by the staff at the Research Hub at the Davis Library at UNC.
+These materials have been adapted from the lessons created by the staff at the [Research Hub at the Davis Library at UNC]{##add link here}.

 Created for English 105-030 Fall 2022 University of North Carolina at Chapel Hill